 - Note: Label or tag the stub end of each cable so it can be identified after it is routed to the splice enclosure. - 9.
-Carefully route the stubbed feeder and distribution cables through the rectangular opening in the ground spacer/riser or adapter cover and into the FMS.
+Carefully route the stubbed network cables through the rectangular opening in the ground spacer/riser or adapter cover and into the FMS.

-- 10. Feed the stubbed feeder and distribution cables into the appropriate conduit sections and route to the splice enclosure (not provided).
+- 10. Feed the stubbed network cables into the appropriate conduit sections and route to the splice enclosure (not provided).
 Some excess cable slack may be stored in the bottom of the FMS. - Note: A separate splice enclosure (not provided) is required for splicing the cabinet OSP cables to the network OSP cables.
 If required, the splice enclosure may be mounted within the FMS. - 11.
 Lower the cabinet onto the ground spacer/riser or adapter cover and align the mounting holes in the cabinet base with the threaded holes in the spacer/riser or cover.
 If a spacer/riser was not installed, leave the isolation gasket (installed in step 4) in place on the adapter cover. - 12.
-Secure the cabinet to the adapter cover or spacer using the four capscrews, lock washers, and flat washers provided with the cover.
-Tighten all four capscrews securely. - 13.
-Install the FMS sleeve cover onto the FMS and secure using the two capscrews and washers provided.
-Tighten both capscrews securely. - Note: The FMS sleeve cover may be installed at a later time to the interior of the FMS sleeve to be accessed for cable installation, ground wire installation, or splicing. - 14.
+Secure the cabinet to the adapter cover or spacer using the eight capscrews, lock washers, and flat washers provided with the cover.
+Tighten all eight capscrews securely. - 13.
+Install the FMS cover onto the FMS and secure using the two capscrews and washers provided.
+Tighten both capscrews securely. - Note: The FMS cover may be installed at a later time to allow the interior of the FMS sleeve to be accessed for cable installation, ground wire installation, or splicing. - 14.
 The lifting eyes may be left in place or removed from the cabinet.
-To remove the lifting eyes, use the security key tool (accessory) to remove the lifting eye screws.
+To remove the lifting eyes, use a 7/32-inch hex-key to remove the lifting eye screws.
 Store the lifting eyes inside the cabinet and then re-install the lifting eye screws in the cabinet. - 15.
-Reinstall the left and right access covers that were removed in step 1.
-Use the 3/16-inch security hex-head wrench to tighten the screws that secure the access covers to the sides of the cabinet ground spacer/riser.
+Reinstall the front and back access covers that were removed in step 1.
+Use a 3/16-inch hex-key to tighten the screws that secure the access covers to the cabinet ground spacer/riser.